What are the full moon names? | EarthSky.org

 Moon Before Yule, or Long Night Moon

-There are usually three full moons in between an equinox and a solstice, or vice versa.
+There are usually three full moons between an equinox and a solstice, or vice versa.
 Seven times in 19 years, four full moons fall in a single season.
 In that case, the third of a season’s four full moons is also called a Blue Moon.
-The next Blue Moon by this definition is happening on May 21, 2016.
+The last Blue Moon by this definition happened on May 21, 2016 and the next will be on May 18, 2019.

 Possible to have only 2 full moons in a single season?